-When you use a carrier that isn’t supported by ShipperHQ yet but needs to have rates show that may depend on Zone, Shipping Group, Weight, Price, Quantity then you will need to convert the carriers spreadsheet or shipping documentation to fit our custom carrier table in order to provide rates for that carrier.
+When you use a carrier or shipping method that isn’t supported by ShipperHQ yet but needs to have rates show that may depend on Zone, Shipping Group, Weight, Price, Quantity, then you will need to convert the carrier’s spreadsheet or shipping documentation to fit our custom carrier table in order to provide rates for that carrier.

 Make sure you have read over our Table Rates document and have created Shipping Methods for your Custom Carrier that way you can specify those methods in your Custom Table or you won’t be able to create or import any rows.